smh-my-head/hades/README.md

 ## Setup

-1. Create a new VM image with `./setup.sh`.
-This will also create a dummy image which will be needed later.
+1. Set things up with `./setup.sh`.
+This will create a new image and put all the necessary modifiable files in `run` (to keep the git working tree clean).
+It will also create a dummy image which can be deleted later.

 2. Install Windows on the VM with `./first-run.sh`.
 You may need to edit `./first-run.sh` to point to your ISOs, it should be obvious how to do this